 The number of homes varies year to year; typically between 8 and 12 homes will be open.
 Given the mixed-use nature of the Historic Roosevelt Neighborhood, a contemporary home or building often makes a surprise appearance!

-All tickets will be picked up at the ticket table.
 You’ll receive a pass and a printed tour guide that will include a map and a description of each stop on the tour.
 The stops are numbered in the recommend order, but you’re free to visit each as you wish.
-Each stop will be identified with a yard or street sign and orange and white balloons.